tavisca-bootcamp/home/course/03-unit-testing/README.md

 | **Repository** | [tdd-basics](https://github.com/tavisca-bootcamp/tdd-basics) |
 | **Submission Date** | 30 June 2019  |

-a.
-Write the implementation of a bowling ball game as per the instructions mentioned in the problem statement.
+* Write the implementation of a bowling ball game as per the instructions mentioned in the problem statement.
-b.
-Write XUnit unit tests to test the implementation of your implementation across different scenarios.
+* Write XUnit unit tests to test the implementation of your implementation across different scenarios.
-c.
-Integrate with Travis CI to your fork for continuous integration of your implementation.
+* Integrate with Travis CI to your fork for continuous integration of your implementation.

  ## NOTE
  * Reference content for the unit testing basics training module can be found [here](references.md).